-Through the EET process, the project team explored the spectrum of engagement, which outlines the scope of influence community members can have in an engagement process.
-Based upon the discussion, the level of engagement that best matched this opportunity was "Consult", which Sound Transit defines as keeping community members informed about the project, obtaining and considering public input, and acknowledging concerns from stakeholders and community members.
+Through the EET process, the project team evaluated which methods of outreach which outlines the scope of influence community members can have in an engagement process.
+Based upon the discussion, the level of engagement that best matched this opportunity was "Consult", which Sound Transit defines as keeping community members informed about the project, obtaining, and considering public input, and acknowledging concerns from stakeholders and community members.

-This project also offered opportunities to "Inform", which involved disseminating informational materials about the project.
+This project also offered opportunities to "Inform", which involved disseminating information about the project.